Our dedicated equine

 examination and more accurate treatment, whilst keeping your horse relaxed and

-will perform routine and advanced dental procedures, either at your premises or
+comfortable.
+All of our vets can perform routine and we can refer you for advanced dental procedures, either at your premises or

 here in the clinic.
 We are also happy to accept dentistry referral cases from

 Please contact one of our vets at the clinic if you wish to discuss your horse’s dental care.
 Click here to go to fact sheets page.

 Pre-Purchase Examination (PPE)